How to Light a Fire in a Wood-stove Without Getting Burned

 Yes, I’ve done this.
 Learn from my mistake.

-Wood-stove ashes make good garden amendments, can be used for dust baths for your backyard chickens, or used as an akalinity adjunct for natural dyeing.
+Wood-stove ashes make good garden amendments, can be used for dust baths for your backyard chickens, or used as an alkalinity adjunct for natural dyeing.

 Never, ever, vacuum the ashes out of your wood stove.
 Ashes can look dead due to being smothered.
-But dead ashes could fan to flame when they are infused with oxygen inside your vacuum cleaner with cataclysmic results.
+But dead ashes could fan to a flame when they are infused with oxygen inside your vacuum cleaner with cataclysmic results.
 We’ve done this, twice.
 It ruined the vacuum cleaner.
-But if we’d had a built in vacuum it would have burned our house down.
+But if we’d had a built-in vacuum it would have burned our house down.
 Scary.
+Learn from my mistakes.

-What’s your favourite way to start a fire in a wood stove?
+What’s your favourite way to light a fire in a wood-stove?
 Do you have any secrets that will help our readers keep the home fires burning?
 Leave a comment.